Clearlake Capital: Notable deals

 In 2014, Clearlake acquired the women's clothing company Ashley Stewart for $18 million after it had recently filed for bankruptcy.
 After the company underwent significant restructuring including cost-cutting, Clearlake sold the company to Invus Group for more than $140 million in 2016.

 In 2015, Clearlake took a controlling stake in Syncsort.
-In 2016 Clearlake, took a controlling stake in Vision Solutions.
+In 2016, Clearlake took a controlling stake in Vision Solutions.
 In 2017, Clearlake sold both companies to Centerbridge Partners for $1.26 billion and were merged.
-In 2020 the merged company rebranded to Precisely.
+In 2020, the merged company rebranded to Precisely.
 In 2021, Clearlake and TA Associates reacquired Precisely for $3.5 billion.

+In November 2020, Clearlake announced that it would acquire Endurance International Group for around $3 billion.
+Following the acquisition, Clearlake combined Endurance's Web Presence division with Web.com to form Newfold Digital, a global web presence and domain name registration market leader.

-In October 2021, the firm acquired Cornerstone OnDemand a NASDAQ listed software company for $5.2 billion and took the company private.
+In October 2021, the firm acquired Cornerstone OnDemand, a NASDAQ-listed software company, for $5.2 billion and took the company private.

-On May 30, 2022, a consortium of investors co-led by Clearlake and Todd Boehly acquired Chelsea F.C. for $3 billion.
-Clearlake, which owns about 60% of Chelsea, would share joint control and equal governance of the club with Boehly.
+On May 30, 2022, an investor consortium named BlueCo, co-led by Clearlake and Todd Boehly, acquired Chelsea F.C. for $3 billion.
+Clearlake, which owns about 60% of Chelsea F.C., shares joint control and equal governance of the club with Boehly.